“You think Mr. And Mrs. Langdon will listen to us? Do you think Melissa’s ok? Do you think she likes me? Billy?”

 Did Damien know who Tommy was?

 “Where is he!?”
-Damien cried out, blinking his eyes furiously “He was here!”
+Damien cried out, sitting up and blinking his eyes furiously “He was here!”

 “Who?”
 Jeff asked.
 Abbie came back and handed the kit to Billy.